negue/HabitRPG-Metro/privacy-policy.md

 ## How does HabitRPG Metro store my saved settings?

-The Account Data and a cached version of the member data is saved on the Local app storage, which won't be transferred to other devices using the same Microsoft Account.
+The Account Data and a cached version of the member data is saved on the Roaming app storage, which will be transferred to other devices using the same Microsoft Account.

 ## Does HabitRPG Metro uses any 3rd-Party Services?